Give Away or Donate Paint for Reuse

 - Check with your favorite school, non-profit organization, or theater group to see if they accept paint donations.

 - Give away paint to your neighbors on community sharing websites such as Nextdoor Kirkland or Buy Nothing Kirkland.
-Even relatively small amounts of paint can be useful to crafters and DIYers.
+Even small amounts of paint can be useful to crafters and DIYers.

 No Cost Paint Recycling